Will Car Insurance Cover a Blown Engine?

 Ordinary Car Insurance Does Not Cover Engine Damage

 First, let’s make one thing clear: car insurance does not typically cover engine damage.
+This includes issues such as a blown engine, a seized engine, engine failure, a faulty transmission, brakes that need replacement, or an engine misfire.

 The reason is simple: car insurance is designed to cover unexpected costs – like the cost of a fender bender or the cost of hail damage to your windshield.
 You can’t anticipate these costs, which is why you buy insurance to stay protected.